BillionArrow/BT-device-battery-checker/README.md

 # BT-device-battery-checker
-A simple Powershell script that checks the battery percentage of a specified Bluetooth device (e.g. keyboards, headphones etc.) using powershell and sends a warning through notifications that the battery level is low, prompts the user to recharge their device.
+A simple Powershell script that checks the battery percentage of a specified Bluetooth device (e.g. keyboards, headphones etc.) using powershell and sends a warning through notifications if the battery level is low.
 ## Requirements
 - A Windows device
 - git